Building a future grounded in respect

 Yes, the Burke Museum works closely with tribes throughout the U.S., meeting the letter and spirit of the Native American Graves Protection and Repatriation act (NAGPRA).
 The Burke also works with other communities and countries to repatriate ancestors and sensitive artifacts.
 Learn more about Burke Museum Repatriation.

-Can I get a photo of an object?
+Can I get a photo of a belonging?

 Please review the information on the Copyright & Images page, which includes relevant forms and additional instructions then contact us to request an image.